nginx-modules/nginx_upstream_check_module/README.md

     $ make
     $ make install

-Note that, the nginx-sticky-module also needs the original check.patch.
+Note that, the nginx-sticky-module also needs the original `check*.patch`.

 Compatibility
 =============
 * The module version 0.1.5 should be compatibility with 0.7.67+
 * The module version 0.1.8 should be compatibility with Nginx-1.0.14+

 Notes
 =====